buildit/bookit-server/README.md

 ```

+## Azure administration

+If you need to access the administration user and password details for a particular identity, you can get that from AWS as well.
+The parameter names to pull would be <IDENTITY>_ADMIN_NAME and <IDENTITY>_ADMIN_PASSWORD.
+Follow the directions below on
+how to get AWS secrets.

 ## AWS Param Store

 We store secrets for the system in AWS' SSM param store.
 It does all the hard work of encrypting our application parameters.